drewvolpe/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-First we create a factor variable *weekday* to store the day-of-week for the given interval.
+First we create a factor variable *weekday* to store the day-of-week for the given interval which stores either *Weekend* or *Weekday* for each row.

 ```r